-From the bushfires of 2019-20, to the devastating floods this year, it’s clear that climate change is here and Labor and the Liberal’s push to use public money to fund new coal and gas is making it worse.
-In fact Australia is the third biggest exporter of fossil fuels in the world, just behind Saudi Arabia and Russia.
+From the devastating floods just last year, to the bushfires of 2019-20 it’s clear that climate change is here and Labor’s push to use public money to subsidise coal and gas and their push to open new coals mines is making it worse.
+In fact, Australia is the third biggest exporter of fossil fuels in the world, just behind Saudi Arabia and Russia.

-The Greens have a comprehensive plan to phase out coal and gas, reduce emissions by 75% by 2030 and 100% by 2035.
-This plan will create a jobs and investment boom in new industries, expanded mineral mining and 100% renewable energy.
-Our plan also makes sure coal workers are supported throughout the transition, and invests in regional communities to develop new local industries.
+The Greens have a comprehensive plan to phase out coal and gas, and reduce emissions by 100% by 2035.
+We could create a jobs and investment boom in new industries, expanded mineral mining and 100% renewable energy, while ensuring coal workers are supported through the transition and invests in regional communities.

 Recently, the Greens have been negotiating with Labor on their Safeguard mechanism.
 It’s worth noting that the Labor Party functions as the political arm of the coal and gas industry.
 Companies like Woodside effectively determine the politics of the Labor Party whether it’s on tax or climate policy.
 It has been frankly sickening to watch Labor refuse what the science, experts and every major international organisation say is the bare minimum - stop opening new coal and gas.

 In that context, however, the changes the Greens have secured have the potential to be very significant, and a clear sign that the power of coal and gas corporations in this country can be challenged.
 It’s notable that the share price for several large coal and gas corporations has declined off the back of the announcement.
 It’s not enough, but it’s a start, and why ultimately the Greens decided to support the Safeguard Mechanism.

 I don’t want to give anyone the impression that the fight against the political establishment to take meaningful action on climate is over, nor do I want to convince anyone that the outcomes we have secured are going to, frankly, be enough.
 But I do want to highlight some significant gains we’ve made.